 We tested for an effect of sound treatment using Bayesian hierarchical models (brm function, brm package (Bürkner, 2017, 2018), fit with two interacting fixed effects: sound treatment (four level factor) and snake genus (five level factor).
 We excluded Acanthophis and Hoplocephalus trials from the defensive/cautious behavior model due to their lack of non-zero trials.

 We specified a Bernoulli likelihood function with vague uninformative priors for intercept and slope terms (normal distribution with μ = 0, σ = 5).
-We specified random intercept for each snake, each block of trials and the two speaker directions, with cauchy priors (μ = 0, σ = 5).
+We specified random intercepts for each snake, each block of trials and the two speaker directions, with cauchy priors (μ = 0, σ = 5).
 Models were run across four chains for 10,000 iterations each, 5,000 warm-up and 5,000 for sampling, for a total of 20,000 sampling iterations.
 We set adapt delta to 0.999 and max treedepth to 15 to reduce divergent transitions.
 Chain convergence in models was evaluated via R-hat scores.
 Model validation was performed via residual simulation (DHARMa package, (Hartig, 2020)), including model uniformity and dispersion tests, and leave-one-out cross validation (loo function, loo package, (Vehtari et al., 2017)).

 We visualized snake response to control conditions as the mean posterior probabilities made at the population scale (i.e. ignoring random effects), with corresponding 95% credible intervals.
 To estimate the response difference between control and treatments, we subtracted each genus’ control posterior draws from the posterior draws from each respective sound treatment.
 This put each genus on an equivalent ‘difference from control’ scale.
 The means of these resulting distributions reflect mean difference from control to treatment; whereby if the 95% credible intervals of these differences do not cross zero, it suggests evidence of a substantial difference in response probability between the control and treatments.